 In other words, it is a set of rights that employees have guaranteeing that they receive fair treatment in the disability claims process.
 But you need to have group disability insurance with your employer before you get those rights.

+Navigating an ERISA disability claim is no easy feat.
 Many complications can arise when an employee submits a request for benefits.
-Some of the issues include:
+Some of these issues include:

 - Whether your injury qualifies as a disability under the plan.
 Each plan defines disability in its own way, and some plans have fairly strict definitions that will lead to many denials.
-It is entirely possible to be denied a claim even if you are seriously disabled, all because your particular injury does not fit the plan’s definition of “disability.”
+It is entirely possible to be denied an ERISA disability claim even if you are seriously disabled, all because your particular injury does not fit the plan’s definition of “disability.”

 - Whether the insurer requires that you apply for Social Security Disability Insurance (SSDI).
 This can save the insurer money, since any money you receive from SSDI is offset against your insurance benefits.